jayoung/pamlWrapper/README.md

 # to do

+push docker image to some repo

+figure out how to run on the cluster using singularity

 update and complete documentation, including describing starting parameters

 what other utility scripts should I move to this repo?